A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: Abstract

 \section{Abstract}

-Intelligent reflecting surfaces (IRSs) have recently received significant attention for wireless communications because it reduces the hardware complexity, physical size, weight, and cost of conventional large arrays.
-However, deployment of IRS entails dealing with multiple channel links between the base station (BS) and the users.
+Intelligent reflecting surfaces (IRSs) have recently received significant attention for 6G wireless communications as they enable the control of the wireless propagation environment. {The use of IRS also provides {reducing} the hardware complexity, physical size, weight as well as cost of conventional large antenna arrays.} However, deployment of the IRS entails dealing with multiple channel links between the base station (BS) and the users.
 Further, the BS and IRS beamformers require a joint design, wherein the IRS elements must be rapidly reconfigured.
 Data-driven techniques, such as deep learning (DL), are critical in addressing these challenges.
-The lower computation time and model-free nature of DL makes it robust against the data imperfections and environmental changes.
-At the physical layer, DL has been shown to be effective for IRS signal detection, channel estimation and active/passive beamforming using architectures such as supervised, unsupervised and reinforcement learning.
+The lower computation time and model-free nature of DL make it robust against data imperfections and environmental changes.
+At the physical layer, DL has been shown to be effective for IRS signal detection, channel estimation, and active/passive beamforming using architectures such as supervised, unsupervised, and reinforcement learning.
 This article provides a synopsis of these techniques for designing DL-based IRS-assisted wireless systems.